 He’s shown me the kind of videos he watches, and most of it’s smart and funny.
 We share laughs and he seeks me out to show me stuff that strikes him as particularly amusing.
 He demonstrates his sense of humor to me this way.
 If he sticks with what he’s been watching, I will have a satirical wisecracker on my hands.
 This means I have done well.

 He also has a sense of the absurd.
 I may have had something to do with that.
 I think most of life is absurd and often comfort myself with a Beckett-like perspective on life.
 I mean, the hydrogen bomb . . .
 What makes sense in the shadow of that?
-He sees things all the time that are out of whack.
+Nick sees things all the time that are out of whack.
 A store sign in bad grammar, the juxtaposition of a shaggy man in a Jag, the way in which the guy across the street sort of jumbles along in an odd scrambling run with his dog.
 There are a million examples.
 He laughs at me when I have fumbled something or spoken malapropisms.
 He has a way of putting me in my place that is neither disrespectful or irritating.
 He makes me laugh at myself.

 He’s often the smartest, most aware guy in the room.

 By the way, I don’t know if he’s looking at bare-naked ladies or men or whatever.
-You just try to bring them up right and wait for the questions.
+You just try to bring the kids up right and wait for the questions.
 I can’t control what he sees on that phone, and I know that if I was him, I could circumvent any effort my parents made to exert their will on mine.

 He loves to do things with me.
 Recently, we have deconstructed his playhouse, rebuilt part of the terrace wall out back, and cleaned out the rain garden.
 We have a robot project in the basement that we work on once or twice a week and will take months to complete.
 We travel the Missouri, backpack, and camp.
 But he loves to sit down there with me and often acts as if there’s nowhere else he wants to be.
 In all instances, he’s interested and ready to work.
 We golf together, ride bikes, and take hikes.